EvaMH-jpg/ArchiveProject1-master/README.md

 ![Image of 1st Issue of Molo Songololo Magazine](https://github.com/EvaMH-jpg/ArchiveProject1-master/blob/master/images/9.jpg?raw=true)

-## 2. Report of the first National Conference on children's rights:
+## <a name="Report-of-the-first-National-Conference-on-children's-rights"></a> 2.
+Report of the first National Conference on children's rights:

 Another very interesting source from the Archive is the "Report on the first National Conference on children's rights" and the corresponding Discussion Papers-"Children Have Rights".